Quick post for work…

 Author Archives: Matt Stiles

-I'm a data journalist at NPR.
-I try each day to create a data visualization, or I post those I find online.
+I'm a data journalist at The Wall Street Journal.
 Let me know if you have ideas for future visualizations.
 Contact me: mattstiles at gmail.

 Kennedy is almost always in the majority.
 Interesting.

 This is a simple as it gets.
 The service also allows other data types, like polygons, for example.
 Tomorrow I’ll try a more interesting data set, maybe DC property parcels or 311 calls locations.
 And I’ll experiment with the Github docs to see how I can customize the icons and design.
 We’ll see…